NeosIT/active-directory-integration2/README.md

 # Next Active Directory Integration
 Next Active Directory Integration allows WordPress to authenticate, authorize, create and update users against Microsoft Active Directory.
-Next ADI ist a complete rewrite of its predecessor Active Directory Integration](https://wordpress.org/plugins/active-directory-integration/).
+Next ADI ist a complete rewrite of its predecessor [Active Directory Integration](https://wordpress.org/plugins/active-directory-integration/).
 You can easily import users from your Active Directory into your WordPress instance and keep both synchronized through Next Active Directory Integration's features

 ## Running
 You can download the ready-to-use version from the [WordPress.org Plugin Directory](https://wordpress.org/plugins/next-active-directory-integration) or from the [SVN repository](https://plugins.svn.wordpress.org/next-active-directory-integration) hosted by WordPress.org.